 How does the Circle device get a website's categorization?

 The Circle device utilizes a large third-party categorization database to populate what sites belong to which category, along with our own custom tweaks for some websites.
-We use Blue Coat (owned by Symantec), which is a major website categorization company that regularly assesses new and old websites for content, and then assigns them to a category based off content.
+We use BrightCloud (owned by Webroot), which is a major website categorization company that regularly assesses new and old websites for content, and then assigns them to a category based off content.

 Think a site has been miscategorized?
-Head to sitereview.bluecoat.com and let them know!
-Simply enter in the website to their WebPulse Site Review Request service, and if you believe it's miscategorized, fill out the provided form (choose "Blue Coat K9 Web Protection" as the filtering service).
+Head to www.brightcloud.com and let them know!
+Simply enter in the website to their BrightCloud URL Look Up Tool, and if you believe it's miscategorized, fill out the provided form.

 What about media sites?